aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 kubectl label namespace pets istio.io/rev=asm-1-22
 ```

 At this point, we have simply just labeled the namespace, instructing the Istio control plane to enable sidecar injection on new deployments into the namespace.
-Since we have existing deployments in the namespace already, we will need to restart the deployments to trigger the sidecar inject.
+Since we have existing deployments in the namespace already, we will need to restart the deployments to trigger the sidecar injection.

 Get a list of all the current pods running in the `pets` namespace.